idiap/bob/doc/TutorialsDatabase.rst

 of the files, functions to query information such as the data which might be used for training a model, but it usually does **not** contain the data itself (except for some toy examples).
-Most of the databases are stored in a sqlite_ file, whereas the smallest ones are stored as filelists.
+Most of the databases are stored in a sqlite_ file, whereas the smallest ones can be stored as filelists.

 As databases usually contain thousands of files, and as verification protocols often require to store information about pairs of files, the size of such databases can become very large.
-For this reason, we have decided to externalize many of them in some `Satellite Packages`_.
+For this reason, we have decided to externalize many of them in `Satellite Packages`_.

 .. testsetup:: *